ckissi/XBar/README.md

 - **Configurable placement** – Choose whether the sidebar pins to the left or right edge via the popup (`popup.html`/`popup.js`).
 - **Enable/disable toggle** – Temporarily hide the sidebar without uninstalling, using the popup toggle backed by `chrome.storage.local`.
 - **Dark mode** – Toggle a darker theme for the sidebar from the popup.
 Persisted per-browser via `chrome.storage.local`.
+- **Multi-column layout** – View more accounts at once with an optional multi-column sidebar layout.
+- **Name display preference** – Choose whether to show the profile’s real name or @handle in the sidebar.

 ## Installation